Travel

 Bang Bang Pie has been serving comfort food to the Logan Square neighbourhood for ten years and has gained a local reputation for its delicious food and warm hospitality.

 Even during the pandemic, it often had a line stretching around the block.
-It’s a cool little cafe with a chalkboard menu, counter service that seats 15-20 people inside, and includes a large patio out the back.
+It’s a cool little cafe with a chalkboard menu, and counter service that seats 15-20 people inside and includes a large patio out the back.
 It’s part coffee house, part bakery, and wholly a place that you’ll want to eat in.

 Try the Key Lime pies – comfort food doesn’t come much better than this.
 Over-ordering food is practically unavoidable, so clear your schedule for the rest of the day.